openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 A Wallet MAY provide key attestations to inform the Credential Issuer about the properties of the provided cryptographic public keys, e.g. for proof types sent in the Credential Request.
 Credential Issuers may want to evaluate these key attestations to determine whether the keys meet their own security requirements, based on the trust framework in use, regulatory requirements, laws, or internal design decisions.
 An Issuer SHOULD communicate this requirement to evaluate key attestations through its metadata or using some sort of out-of-band mechanism.

-There are two flows how key attestations may be used:
+There are two flows how key attestations can be used within Credential issuance:
-- The Wallet generates new key(s) in the key storage component and receives key attestation(s) from the Wallet Provider.
-Lateron, the Wallet uses `jwt` proof type in the Credential Request to create a proof of possession of the key and adds the key attestation in the JOSE header.
+- The Wallet uses the `jwt` proof type in the Credential Request to create a proof of possession of the key and adds the key attestation in the JOSE header.
-- The Wallet starts an issuance flow and receives a nonce from the issuer.
-The Wallet generates new key(s) in the key storage component and requests a key attestation that includes the nonce.
-The Wallet uses `attestation` proof type in the Credential Request with the key attestation without a proof of possession of the key itself.
+- The Wallet uses the `attestation` proof type in the Credential Request with the key attestation without a proof of possession of the key itself.

-The latter may avoid unnecessary user interaction during the credential issuance, as the key itself is not performing a signature operation.
+The latter may avoid unnecessary user interaction during the Credential issuance, as the key itself is not performing a signature operation.

 Since the key attestations may have large audience as many Credential Issuers that not necessarly uses the same trust framework or internal design decisions, it is required to use a common approach to facilitate interoperability.
 Therefore, key attestations SHOULD use a common format,allowing Issuers to develop consistent evaluation processes, reducing complexity and potential errors.
 Common formats makes easy for Issuers to demonstrate compliance with regulatory requirements across different jurisdictions, they also facilitate the development of shared best practices and security benchmarks.

 todo: explain usage of this within proof type or DPoP Proof

-## Key Attestation in JWT format
+## Key Attestation in JWT format {#keyattestation-jwt}

 The JWT is signed by the Wallet Provider or the Wallet's key storage component itself and contains the following elements: